 Cross-border trade can also contribute to building trust or establishing interdependencies across borders.
 These can provide incentives for cooperation and collective action and increase the costs of war.
 It is important to unpack precisely how trade interacts with other conﬂict drivers and dynamics, to distinguish corrupt or illicit cross-border trade and regional war economies from other cross-border economic activities that can contribute to peace and development.

 Trade across the LoC in Kashmir resumed after decades of impasse in 2008 to develop economic linkages and build conﬁdence between parties.

 Cross-LoC trade has helped to soften the border and is assisting Kashmiris to re-establish links between divided families, trading communities and civil societies.

-A signiﬁcant development has been the formation of the Federation of Jammu and Kashmir Joint Chamber of Commerce, the ﬁrst ofﬁcial cross-LoC institution, which connects Kashmiri civil society and traders to governmental apparatus on both sides of the line.
+A signiﬁcant development has been the formation of the Jammu and Kashmir Joint Chamber of Commerce and Industry, the ﬁrst ofﬁcial cross-LoC institution, which connects Kashmiri civil society and traders to governmental apparatus on both sides of the line.

 But the impact of the trade initiative has thus far been limited.
 Traders have to use a highly inefficient barter system to overcome currency barriers, and exchanging goods across the LoC takes place through intermediaries, leaving little people-to-people contact.

 The Joint Chamber provides a mechanism to develop and cohere the economic and peacebuilding functions of the trade initiative: to build grassroots pressure for normalising relationships across the LoC, to support sustained economic interdependence, to develop collective Kashmiri strategies and capacity, and to mainstream peacebuilding objectives.
 Today, cross-LoC trade is gaining momentum as an important outlet for business as well as a vital peacebuilding activity.